anttisalonen/progbook/rst/js.rst

 What happens here is that the paragraph has an ID, and the button has a JavaScript function associated with it.
 When pressing the button, the browser executes the JavaScript code which changes the text.

+To be clear, with JavaScript we can change the HTML, i.e. what the user sees, based on logic (code).
+Our JavaScript code can *read* user input by reading the values stored in the *Document Object Model* (DOM), e.g. by reading the variable of a text field using document.getElementById("guess").value.
+Similarly our JavaScript code can *write* to the DOM, i.e. modify what the user sees e.g. by changing the value of a variable such as document.getElementById("paragraph").innerHTML.
+By reading user input from DOM and making changes to DOM, we can build interactive web pages.

 In general, HTML describes the content, i.e. what is shown to the user, while JavaScript describes the logic, i.e. what happens.

 Let's put together one more example to capture the other bits and pieces we need for our game: